SAP-archive/teched2021-DEV161/exercises/exC/README.md

 ## Excercise C.2 Preview Your Application

-On the top naviftion bar, click on "LAUNCH".
+On the top navigation bar, click on "LAUNCH".

 Here you can control the preview, distribution and release management of your app.
 Today we will concentrate on the "PREVIEW" part.

 As you can see, you can preview as webapp, mobile apps, macOS desktop app and even on Android TV.

-Click on "Revewal QR code".
+Click on "Reveal QR code".

 Now it's time to open the "SAP AppGyver Preview" app on your mobile device.